jorgeandresvasquez/personal-blog/blog_website/source/_posts/managing-IAC-using-terraform-like-rockstar.md

         - Environment
     - Ideas for resource-specific tags:
         - Name
-- After you start using Terraform, you should only use Terraform
+- After you start using Terraform, you should only use Terraform to manage your IAC.
     - When a part of your infrastructure is managed by Terraform, you should never manually make changes to it.
 Otherwise, you not only set yourself up for weird Terraform errors, but you also void many of the benefits of using infrastructure as code in the first place, given that the code will no longer be an accurate representation of your infrastructure.
     - If you created infrastructure before you started using Terraform, you can use the terraform import command to add that infrastructure to Terraform’s state file, so that Terraform is aware of and can manage that infrastructure.
 The import command takes two arguments.
 The first argument is the “address” of the resource in your Terraform configuration files.
 This makes use of the same syntax as resource references, such as <PROVIDER>_<TYPE>.<NAME> (e.g., aws_iam_user.existing_user).
 The second argument is a resource-specific ID that identifies the resource to import.
 For example, the ID for an aws_iam_user resource is the name of the user (e.g., yevgeniy.brikman) and the ID for an aws_instance is the EC2 Instance ID (e.g., i-190e22e5).
 The documentation at the bottom of the page for each resource typically specifies how to import it.
     - Note that if you have a lot of existing resources that you want to import into Terraform, writing the Terraform code for them from scratch and importing them one at a time can be painful, so you might want to look into a tool such as [Terraforming](http://terraforming.dtan4.net/), which can import both code and state from an AWS account automatically.